The biggest truths about life are often told in the tiniest moments. We grow up, and we call them life lessons for kids.

 Accidental wounds hurt as much as attentional ones.
 Words bring pain too, so always think about other people’s feelings before you speak.

 The power of giving is easy to unlock, almost impossible to lose, and very healing to possess.
 However little you have, share it with somebody else.
 You’ll feel the kind of joy that could never be compared to the joy of receiving.
 To give is to revitalize and to be invigorated in return.

 23. Don’t blame others if you don’t want to make them feel bad, but don’t blame yourself either.
 You’re only human

 Is determining a wrongdoer really so important?
 Accusations, judgment, and blame only elongate suffering, so let’s always reap what we saw in silence and with dignity.
 If the person who’s guilty doesn’t apologize, it is their cross to bear.
 Never blame yourself for others’ mistakes.

 24. Take action.
 If you want to do something, just start

 Otherwise, you’ll spend your precious time dreaming about your life.
 You need to live it, not plan it while it happens, so put your fear aside and take a leap of faith.
-You’ll might take your first step in the wrong direction, but the step itself can never be wrong.
+You’ll take your first step in the wrong direction, but the step itself can never be wrong.
 It’s a movement, an ultimate sign of life.

 25. Treat others the way you want to be treated

-Since the world won’t do you any favours, you’ll have to earn everything your heart desires.
+Since the world won’t do you any favors, you’ll have to earn everything your heart desires.
 If you want respect, you’ll need to show it first.
 To receive love, you’ll need to give love.
 When you feel like you’ve been mistreated in any way, try changing how you treat people around you.

 26. The only disability in life is a bad attitude